-- A deductible allowance represent an amount that directly reduces the total income to arrive at the taxable income for the year. - Following deductible allowances are available in a tax year, to an individual- - Zakat paid by the person - Any amount paid to Worker's Welfare Fund by the person - Any amount paid to Worker's Participation Fund by the person - Profit or share in rent and share in appreciation for value of house in a tax year on a loan utilized for the construction of a new house or the acquisition of a house - Tuition fee paid provided that the taxable income of the individual is less than one and half million rupees
+- A deductible allowance represents an amount that directly reduces the total income to arrive at the taxable income for the year. - Following deductible allowances are available in a tax year, to a taxpayer: - > Zakat paid by the person. - > Any amount paid to Worker's Welfare Fund by the person. - > Any amount paid to Worker's Participation Fund by the person. - Tuition fee paid provided that the taxable income of the individual is less than one and half million rupees. - Deductible Allowance = Zakat + Workers' Welfare Fund + Workers' Profit Participation Fund + Tuition Fee